 “If you don’t plan your emergency situation well in advance, you will end up as a debt creator”

 Nowadays, Jobs and businesses have become unpredictable and insecure.
-In the last few years, we all have come across news that many lakhs of people been fired by their organization.
+In the last few years, we all have come across news that many lakhs of people have been fired by their organizations.

-Many people lost their business or job and have been in trouble due to their enormous debt.
+Many people lost their businesses or jobs and have been in trouble due to their enormous debt.
 This is because most of us lead our life by being “Paycheck to Paycheck”.

-This type of emergency situation had happened in everyone’s life in the past decades.
-Most of the people who planned for these emergency situation may lead their life peacefully and have moved on to the next phase.
-What made these people move on easily in this emergency phase of life, that most of us can’t.
+This type of emergency has happened in everyone’s life in the past decades.
+Most of the people who planned for this emergency may lead their lives peacefully and have moved on to the next phase.
+What made these people move on easily in this emergency phase of life, that most of us can’t?

-The only answer is, they might have built an emergency fund along with their daily expenses, saving, and investments.
-As we have suggested in our first topic – FUNDAMENTALS TO BE KNOWN BEFORE PLANNING THE FINANCIAL GOALS, once you have purchased a Term and a Medical Insurance, you have to save a minimum of 6 times of your monthly income.
+The only answer is, that they might have built an emergency fund along with their daily expenses, savings, and investments.
+As we have suggested in our first topic – FUNDAMENTALS TO BE KNOWN BEFORE PLANNING THE FINANCIAL GOALS, once you have purchased a Term and Medical Insurance, you have to save a minimum of 6 times your monthly income.

 In this chapter, we will discuss widely on,

-But, also in medical emergencies, replacement of electronic goods, car and motorcycle, etc. These types of expenses occur all of a sudden and if we don’t have a reserve amount with us, we have to repay these costs with our current month budget or credit card and EMI cards.
+But, also in medical emergencies, replacement of electronic goods, cars and motorcycles, etc. These types of expenses occur all of a sudden and if we don’t have a reserve amount with us, we have to repay these costs with our current month’s budget or credit card and EMI cards.
 This will never lead to a healthy financial life.

 If you have a reserve amount of your 6-12 month income as an emergency fund, you can easily handle this situation and overcome it without any debts.

-- Till you could save 3 months of your income, please be aggressive and park more funds for Emergency.
+• Till you can save 3 months of your income, please be aggressive and park more funds for Emergency.

-- Once, you have your 3 months emergency funds, you can reduce the amount you park at the emergency fund & diversify your allocation for emergency funds and investments.
+• Once, you have your 3 months of emergency funds, you can reduce the amount you park at the emergency fund & diversify your allocation for emergency funds and investments.

-Before planning an emergency fund, you have to take these parameters into consideration.
+Before planning an emergency fund, you have to consider these parameters.

 Now, considering these parameters there are few options where we can place our fund to get a protected capital, instant liquidity with some Capital Gain.